 This seems obvious, but you are more likely to stress eat if you have snack food lying around.
 Keep bags of chips out of your dorm room and ice cream away from your mini-fridge.

 Know Your Triggers

 Knowledge is power.
-If you are a conscientious about what’s triggering your stress, you can help figure out what’s causing you to stress eat.
-Obviously it is impossible to avoid stressful situations, but if you are mindful of what’s happening you might have more control over your actions.
+If you are conscientious about what’s triggering your stress, you can help figure out what’s causing you to stress eat.
+Obviously, it is impossible to avoid stressful situations, but if you are mindful of what’s happening you might have more control over your actions.